Software & SaaS Subscriptions — United Kingdom Tax Rules

 • Note the business purpose for each subscription

-• For mixed-use software, document your business-use percentage
+• For mixed-use software, document your business-use percentage with reasoning

 • Keep records of annual vs monthly billing to capture all payments in the correct tax year